Understanding Pennsylvania’s Motorcycle Laws

 Motorcycle Equipment Requirements

-Pennsylvania law mandates specific equipment motorcycles must have to ensure the safety of riders and other road users.
+Pennsylvania law mandates specific equipment that motorcycles must have to ensure the safety of riders and other road users.

 Motorcycles must be equipped with the following: